Nurse Kelly | Chemical Peels

 Blue Peel (ZO Medical)

 The Blue Peel is a controlled-depth peel that is used to address more severe skin concerns, such as deep wrinkles, scars, and sun damage.
 The peel is typically performed in a single treatment but may be repeated as needed.
-Your skin will need to be ready for this peel.
+Your skin will need to be ready for this peel and has the most down time of any of the peels performed at Cayman Doctors.

 Blue Peel Radiance by Obagi